SlyRemarks/docs/README.md

 In general, there is no legal requirement for the local energy provider to purchase customer generated power.
-However, most energy providers will pay the customer for excess energy generation, but at a rate substantially less than the rate at which the customer pays for energy
+However, most energy providers will pay the customer for excess energy generation, but at a rate substantially less than the rate at which the customer pays for energy.

 ## Metering